Getting Started with Flute

 The flute is suitable for various genres, including classical, church music, and contemporary music.
 Ask your child about their preferred styles of music and choose flute repertoire based on their interests.

-2. Your child can hold the flute and breathe for a long time
+Your child can hold the flute and breathe for a certain time

-If your child has the strength to hold the flute and breathe properly, it’s a positive sign that they are ready for flute lessons.
+If your child has the strength to hold the flute and breathe properly for about 10 to 15 minutes, that’s a positive sign they’re ready for flute lessons.
 But if your child has weak forearms and struggles with breathing, starting with instruments like piano or singing can be great alternatives for developing a sense of harmony and rhythms.

 Start Your Free Trial Lesson